-We also highlight the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, as set forth in article 12 of the International Covenant on Economic, Social and Cultural Rights (ICESCR), acceded to by the State of Palestine in 2014.
-The right to health requires the State Party to guarantee access to and quality of healthcare services, as well as the social and underlying determinants of health.
+We also highlight the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, as set forth in article 12 of the International Covenant on Economic, Social and Cultural Rights (ICESCR), ratified by Israel on 3 October 1991.
+Israel, as the occupying power, bears the obligation to guarantee access to and quality of healthcare services, as well as the social and underlying determinants of health in the Occupied Palestinian Territory.
 The Human Rights Committee makes clear that health facilities, goods and services must be accessible to everyone without discrimination, within the jurisdiction of the State party (E/C.12/2000/4, para.
 12).